Kolda region

 Kolda is a region of Senegal (regional capitals have the same name as their respective regions).
 It is also referred to historically and popularly as Haute Casamance.

-It's one of the 14 regions of the country and is located in the south.
+It is one of the 14 regions of the country and is located in the south.
 It shares borders with Guinea, Guinea-Bissau, The Gambia and its fellow regions of Sédhiou and Tambacounda.

 Departments

 Kolda region is divided into three departments: